 In order to implement RingCaptcha in Onboarding mode, you just need to copy and paste an HTML snippet onto your landing site.

-This will display the onboarding widget, where the user begins the process by entering their phone number; the system will send a one-time passcode and deep-link to the user’s mobile phone; after the user taps on the link they will be taken straight to download your mobile app in their respective application store.
+This will display the onboarding widget, where the user begins the process by entering their phone number; the system will send a one-time passcode and deep-link to the user’s mobile phone; after the user taps on the link they will be taken straight to download your mobile app in his or her respective application store.